clouddmt/aws-hands-on-labs/Day02-Intro to Cloud 101/README.md

-# Intro to Cloud 101
+# Introduction to Cloud Computing & AWS

-## Overview
-Intro to Cloud 101 is a foundational course from AWS Educate that introduces core cloud computing concepts and explains how cloud services are delivered using AWS infrastructure.

-This module focuses on understanding cloud fundamentals before working with individual AWS services.
+This module covers the foundational concepts of cloud computing and an introduction to AWS core services.
+It provides an overview of how AWS delivers compute, storage, networking, security, and monitoring services.

+This learning is based on introductory AWS training and demos, focusing on understanding services before deep hands-on implementation.

 ---

-## Why This Topic Matters
-- Builds the base for all AWS services
-- Helps understand why cloud computing is used
-- Introduces shared responsibility and pricing models
-- Essential before certifications and hands-on labs

----

 ## Topics Covered

-- What is cloud computing
-- Benefits of cloud computing
-- Types of cloud deployment models
-- Cloud service models (IaaS, PaaS, SaaS)
+- Introduction to Cloud Computing
+- Introduction to AWS
+- AWS Core Services Overview
+- AWS Core Services Demos
+- Amazon S3
+- Amazon EC2
+- Amazon VPC
+- Amazon RDS
+- AWS Identity and Access Management (IAM)
-- AWS global infrastructure (Regions, AZs)
+- AWS Lambda
+- Amazon CloudWatch

 ---

+## Why This Module Matters

+- Builds strong cloud fundamentals
+- Introduces key AWS services used in real environments
+- Prepares for deeper hands-on labs and certifications
+- Helps understand how AWS services work together

+---

 ## Learning Outcome

-- Gained clarity on cloud computing fundamentals
+- Understood cloud computing concepts
-- Understood how AWS delivers cloud services
+- Learned the purpose of major AWS services
+- Gained awareness of AWS architecture and service categories
-- Built strong conceptual foundation for AWS services
+- Prepared foundation for hands-on AWS practice